U.S. Visas

 Available

-Fees: Vary depending or administrative district municipality/ City Hall within the Netherlands
+Fees: Vary by administrative district municipality/ City Hall within the Netherlands

 Issuing Authority: Civil registrar’s office/ for domestic adoption court clerk